Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback.md

 1. .85 Temperature, .93 Top P, 40 Top-K, 1.05 Rep Penalty
 2. Custom (openai compatible), Request reasoning on, maximum reasoning effort, **NO SRW (Start Reply With)**, deepseek formatting, single user post-proc, make sure your preset sends "/think" somewhere to enable thinking
 ### Loom Specific (For 3.0):
-3. Use 'CoT Zipbomb (System)' and 'Think Trigger (GLM/Qwen)' (Both have changes listed in 6 and 7)
-4. Moved 'Chat History' to just below Zipbomb (Works better until about 70 replies, then better above?
-Will fix later.)
-5. My new think toggle at the start of the preset ON (see up top in this readme)
+3. My new think toggle added to start
-6. 3 Added lines to 'CoT Zipbomb (System)' (CoT Adherence CoT Zipbomb changes, see up top in this readme)
+4. Added stillness clause toggle, Edit {{user}} in sov hand to ```<user>```
+5. Dynamic Medium or (my new custom) Dynamic Large Length, going bigger is problematic
+6. Reorder utilities (character ooc above lumia ooc, all trackers to bottom), I only use global positioning tracker
+7. Remove math from OOC by making it every turn (remove all timing variables and info)
+8. Split zipbomb into pre zip, zip step 1-6, zip 7 (sov or non sov), and zip 8-end (see changes and edits for all above)
-7. Edited 'Think Trigger (GLM/Qwen)' (Fixes /think triggering false ooc, see above in this readme)
+9. Edited 'Think Trigger (GLM/Qwen)' (Fixes /think triggering false ooc, see above in this readme)

 ---